Exawind/amr-wind-frontend/docs/basics.md

 ### Menu options

 **File**

-- Save input file/Save input file as:
+- **Save input file/Save input file as**: Save the current set of parameters into an AMR-Wind input file, or as a differently named input file.

-- Import AMR-Wind file:
+- **Import AMR-Wind file**: Load all of the inputs from an AMR-Wind input file.
+See [important note](#loading-a-case) below about loading parameters.

 **Plot**
-- Plot domain
+- **Plot domain**: Plot the domain, refinement zones, sampling planes, and turbines.

-- FAST outputs
+- **FAST outputs**: Load and plot FAST turbine outputs.

 **Run**
-- Check inputs
+- **Check inputs**: Validate the current AMR-Wind inputs and check for anything missing, inconsistencies, or incorrect parameters.

-- Preview input file
+- **Preview input file**: Show what the current AMR-Wind input file would look like.

-- Local run
+- **Local run**: Run the current AMR-Wind inputs on the local machine.

-- Job submission
+- **Job submission**: Create a submission script and submit the job to a queue.

 **Help**
 - [_Help menu items are a work in progress_]